(We may earn a commission if you buy a product through one of our links, at no cost to you.)

 Swimming pool heat pumps have another measure of efficiency called COP, or coefficient of performance.
 It is calculated as the ratio between the energy output and energy input.
 With the higher COP, unit is more efficient and the costs are lower.
 Also lower the COP, initial cost of the heat pump is lower while the operating costs are getting higher.

-The cost of the heat pump is probably one of the most important factors when buying a pool heat pump.
+The cost of the heat pump is probably one of the most important factors when buying a pool heat pump, including installation.
 But, initial price is not all that counts; there are also installation cost, operation cost, repair and maintenance cost.
 As mentioned before, the unit can easily cost you over $3,000.

 You need to look at the few factors when selecting your swimming pool heat pump.
 The most important factors are the efficiency rating of the unit, the size of your house and the size of the pool, and how much you plan to use the pool.
 An HVAC or pool heating expert can help you determine the proper capacity heat pump for your unique situation.
 The contractor will also factor in the environment where you live, as factors like temperature variations, humidity, and high winds will affect your heat pump’s operation.